AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 1. Select the `<Instance Name> - admin` product profile and click **[!UICONTROL Save configured API]**.

 1. Your API project is created.
 Note down the **[!UICONTROL Client ID]** displayed in your project.
+Reach out to Adobe Customer Care and ask them to add your Client ID to an allow list.

     ![](../../assets/catalog/email-marketing/adobe-campaign-managed-services/client-id.png)

-1. Reach out to Adobe Customer Care and ask them to add your Client ID to allow list.

 ## Supported identities {#supported-identities}